Henry H. Riggs: Later life

-Meanwhile, Henry Riggs, continued missionary work through his interest in Kurdish ethnic studies; he produced a translation of the Kurdish Gospel into Arabo-Kurdish dialect.
+Meanwhile, Henry Riggs continued missionary work through his interest in Kurdish ethnic studies and produced a translation of the Kurdish Gospel into Arabo-Kurdish dialect.

-He was then sent to Beirut, Lebanon in September 1923 and continued his Evangelist missionary work among Armenian refugees in Lebanon and Syria.
-During this time, he also taught in the Near East School of Theology.
+He was then sent to Beirut, Lebanon, in September 1923 and continued his Evangelist missionary work among Armenian refugees in Lebanon and Syria.
+During that time, he also taught in the Near East School of Theology.

 Riggs eventually served as an Executive Secretary of the Near East Christian Council.
-In 1940 the family moved to Auburndale, Massachusetts for the education of their two daughters.
-He returned to Beirut in 1943 and eventually became ill in Jerusalem and died there on August 17, 1943 at the age of 68.
+In 1940, the family moved to Auburndale, Massachusetts, for the education of their two daughters.
+He returned to Beirut in 1943 and eventually became ill in Jerusalem and died there on August 17, 1943, at the age of 68.

 Personal life

 Henry Riggs married three times; first with Annie Tracy in 1904 (died 1905), second with Emma Barnum in 1907 (died 1917), and last, with Annie Denison in 1920.
-Annie Denison Riggs, mother of Ruth Elizabeth Riggs Steiner and Helen Sarah Riggs Rice, died in 1949 at the age of 62 years.
+Annie Denison Riggs, mother of Ruth Elizabeth Riggs Steiner and Helen Sarah Riggs Rice, died in 1949 at the age of 62.

 Henry Riggs spoke Armenian, Turkish, and English.